ibm-cloud-architecture/refarch-data-ai-analytics/docs/methodology/MLops.md

 The following sections explain the individual tasks.

+### Understand business needs

+The task is a generic taks to group a set of iterative tasks to [define the business objectives](https://www.ibm.com/garage/method/practices/discover/build-a-business-objective) and to [translate a business problem into an AI and data science solution](https://cloudcontent.mybluemix.net/garage/method/practices/think/data-needs-for-ai-data-science/business-problem-to-ai-data-science-solution).

 ### Initial Data Exploration

 This task is crucial for understanding your data.
 Data quality is the most important driver for success in any data science project.
 So, this task lets you address data quality from the beginning.
 This includes going back to the data owners and asking them for better quality data, if applicable.